bruprod/pymongo_cache/README.md

 the cache is destroyed as well.
 The MongoClientWithCache also holds references to the MongoDatabaseWithCache to keep them alive.

+## When is the cache cleaned up?

+The cache is cleaned up in a separate thread, which is started when the MongoCollectionWithCache is created.
+The cleanup thread is stopped when the MongoClientWithCache is destroyed.
+The thread checks every cleanup_cycle_time seconds if the cache is full.
+If the cache is full, the cleanup thread removes the most unsuitable entry from the cache according to the cache strategy.
+The cleanup thread also checks if the cache entries are expired.
+If they are expired, they are removed from the cache as well.

+Furthermore, the cache for the collection is cleared when the collection is modified.
+This is done by overwriting the insert_one, insert_many, update_one, update_many, delete_one and delete_many functions of the Collection class.
+The cache is also cleared when the collection is dropped.

 ## Supported cache backends

-- InMemoryCacheBackend: Stores the data in an in-memory cache
+- InMemoryCacheBackend: Stores the data in an in-memory cache, which maintains a dict with the data.
-- MongoDbCacheBackend: Stores the data in an own database for caching inside the MongoDB instance
+- MongoDbCacheBackend: Stores the cache data in an own database for caching inside the MongoDB instance.

 ## Features